-This year's class of NAI Senior Members is the largest to date and hails from 60 NAI Member Institutions across the nation.
-The 2024 class also showcases the shared commitment to celebrate the diversity of the academic ecosystem, with 50% of this year's Senior Members being outstanding female and/or underrepresented academic inventors.
+This year's class of NAI Senior Members is the largest to date and hails from 60 NAI Member Institutions nationwide.
+The 2024 class also showcases the shared commitment to celebrating the diversity of the academic ecosystem, with 50% of this year's Senior Members being outstanding female and/or underrepresented academic inventors.